5 Ways to Reach the Summit of Pikes Peak

 If you want to complete your Colorado campaign in Legendary mode, we are certainly not here to stand in your way.
 However, we will caution you that the Incline itself is a lengthy and intense workout.
 Hiking to the summit after ascending 2,000 stairs may not be the best decision unless you are in peak physical condition.

-Even in the best condition, you risk injury, exhaustion and altitude sickness when pairing two such challenging activities together.
-If you insist, do not go in the winter, bring adequate water and fuel, dress for inclement weather and tell a buddy before you leave.
+Even in the best condition, you risk injury, exhaustion, and altitude sickness when pairing two such challenging activities together.
+If you insist, do not go in the winter, bring adequate water and fuel, dress for inclement weather, and tell a buddy before you leave.
 Take a realistic assessment of your strength at the Incline summit.
 It won’t be nearly as painful to your pride to hike down Barr Trail and go another day as it would be to be airlifted off the mountain with an injury.

-2. Challenge Unlimited: Pikes Peak by Bike
+2. Adventures Out West: Pikes Peak by Bike

 Difficulty: Intermediate | Time: 4-5 hours